NicholasRabbit/Operating-Systems/6.S081/Notes of Labs.md

 (3) `read(fd, &de, sizeof(de))` also reads `.` and `..` in in a directory.

 (4) **N.B.
-It is to find all the files with a specific name, not directories.** Sadly, I hadn't read the question thoroughly so that I wasted much time on searching for directories and files.
-Whereas, I realised that and modified the code.
+It is to find all the files with a specific name, not directories.** Sadly, I hadn't read the question thoroughly so that I wasted much time on searching for both directories and files.
+Whereas, I realised that I was wrong and modified the code.
 Finally, I finished this laboratory.